The Choir

 St Bride’s offers excellent development opportunities in choral singing and general musicianship.
 Choral Scholarships to the value of £800 per annum are available for those under the age of 25 and/or in full-time education, and Junior Choral Scholarships to the value of £400 per annum are available for school pupils, offering an ideal preparation for a university choral scholarship or further musical study.
 Opportunities are also available for those who wish to develop their organ playing or conducting skills within the context of the liturgy.

-Further details of the choral scholarships, are available from Alan Tavener: (dom@music.stbridesglasgow.org).
+Further details of the Choral Scholarships, are available from Alan Tavener: (dom@music.stbridesglasgow.org).

 Our Director of Music